 - Minimize the liquor purchase.
 If you want to have alcohol at your event, try making an adult punch.
 It will limit how much you need to buy when you only have one option for liquor.
 Look for drink recipes that you can use the alcohol you already purchased.
 We tend to have a lot of sparkling wine, so we like to make mimosas.

-- Email invites to guests or create and invite your guests to the private event on your favorite social media site like Facebook.
+- Email invites to guests or create an invite for the private event on your favorite social media site like Facebook.
+If you want to create a customized invite, you can check out Canva’s Invitation Maker tool. they have a variety of invitations you can customize.
 If all the invitees are on Facebook, creating a private event that will give the guests a platform for sharing is very helpful.
 This is great if you are doing a pot luck dinner.
 People can share what they are bringing so there isn’t duplicate dishes.

 - Use small plates instead of large dinner plates.
 I have done this in the past, and it really works.
 People will not overstuff their plate so using a smaller plate will minimize the amount of food they will consume at one time.
 If you are having a smaller party, you can put out small appetizers and then only use small dessert plates.